INITIATIVES + OPPORTUNITIES

 Submissions are limited to North Lawndale or Little Village residents only.

-2026 INTERNSHIP APPLICATION TO BE ANNOUNCED
+2026 INTERNSHIP APPLICATION NOW OPEN!

 WHAT TO EXPECT FOR 2026